23 Nov When Wood Is Good

 Today, the argument has dwindled.
 Engineered hardwood is a top pick for people building green homes on the West Coast.
 And the trend also has spread across the country.
 It’s even apparent in the Midwest.

 Engineered wood is finally starting to catch on because of better customer education.
 It used to be that when we said, ‘engineered,’ the customer thought, ‘laminate,’ instead of ‘real wood.’ ”

 The premium wood used in this product is the top veneer or layer, which can be up to ¼-inch thick.
 This veneer is glued to a wood core and backing, which make up the rest of the tongue-and-groove board.

 This construction results in a floor that is more dimensionally stable, meaning less expansion and contraction in response to changes in humidity and temperature.
 Engineered floors also can be sanded and refinished – often as many times as a solid floor can be, with a quality product.

 Engineered hardwood floors also can be used in basements, where solids usually cannot.
 And, engineered floors can be floated, meaning installed without being nailed or glued to the subfloor – though this is where the issue of how the floor sounds and feels when you walk on it arises.
-Smith says he addresses this by using Versa Quiet underlayment, made from recycled tires, which has superior sound-deadening properties.
+An underlayment, such as those made from recycled tires, can address this because they have superior sound-deadening properties.

 Trying to choose the best green engineered hardwood floor, however, is more complicated than understanding the construction and the fact that it uses less premium wood.
 In addition to being glued together in layers, most of these floors are prefinished.
 So if you are considering the impact on your indoor-air quality, you will want to know what is being emitted from the glues and finishes that are used.